algorys/sysadmin/tutoriel/en/_posts/2016-03-14-install-fusion-inventory.md

 # Activate the plugin

 Go on web interface of GLPI, log in and go in menu **Configuration => Plugins**.

 Click on **Install** then on **Activate**.
 Your plugin is now ok.

 Now, we need configure it.
-It's not easy to find, go in mernu **Administration => Entities => Root entity** and click on tab `Fusioninventory`.
+It's not easy to find, go in menu **Administration => Entities => Root entity** and click on tab `Fusioninventory`.

 > `Root entity` is the main entity by default in GLPI.
 If your configuration is different, apply changes with it.

 In this form, fill the field `URL service access` with your url (or with you IP.
 Check the url is ok and work!).
 The url to fill is GLPI url, so url must stop to GLPI (example : http://ipserver/glpi).
 Then save!

 Congratulations, your plugin is ready.